p0ndja/ODTS/README.md

-# ODTS
+# ODTS: Organization Document Tracking System
-Organization Document Tracking System
+This project is a part of the Advanced Computer Programming course (EN811301)